PaimaStudios/paima-engine/paima-standalone/user-documentation/how-to-use-paima-engine.md

 ...
 ```

 These logs denote the block height numbers that the game node is syncing from the game smart contract on the blockchain.
-Other logs will also pop up when game inputs are read from the contract, which are all also stored in a `logs.log` file as well for easy parsing/backing up.
+Other logs will also pop up, such as when game inputs are read from the contract.
+Of note, logs are also saved in the `logs.log` file for easy parsing/backing up.

+## Deploying Your Game Node

+If you wish to deploy your game on a server/move into a production environment, the following files are all that is needed for Paima Engine to run your game node:

+- `backend.cjs` (packed game code file #1)
+- `registerEndpoints.cjs` (packed game code file #2)
+- `.env.*` (Your game node config)
+- `paima-engine` (The Paima Engine executable)

+In other words, you do not require your unpacked game code or `paima-sdk`, allowing you to easily run your game node wherever you deem best.

+## Snapshots

+Lastly, if you have `pg_dump` installed on the machine running your game node (typically included in the postgres package of your OS), then Paima Engine will automatically take snapshots every day of your game node DB and store them in a `snapshots` folder.
+The last 3 days of snapshots are maintained, and everything older is automatically deleted.

+If `pg_dump` is not available, then when you start your game node an error will be printed in the terminal denoting of such, however the game node will still function perfectly fine nonetheless (and will simply skip taking snapshots).

 <!-- - Generic template -->
 <!-- - Turn Based template (tic-tac-toe) -->